awesome-spectral-indices/awesome-spectral-indices/docs/index.rst

 - :code:`C2`: Coefficient 2 for the aerosol resistance term (e.g. Used for EVI).
 - :code:`cexp`: Exponent used for OCVI.
 - :code:`nexp`: Exponent used for GDVI.
-- :code:`alpha`: Weighting coefficient used for WDRVI.
+- :code:`alpha`: Weighting coefficient used for WDRVI and BWDRVI.
 - :code:`sla`: Soil line slope.
 - :code:`slb`: Soil line intercept.